 For more information about your child joining the Cathedral Choir please contact the Director of Music to arrange an appointment.
 Telephone +44 (0)24 7652 1219 or email email@example.com.
 Please tell us your child’s age and the school currently attended.

 The Choral Clerks are professional men and women from the area who sing the lower parts with the children.
 The Girls, Boys and Choral Clerks occasionally sing together and all members play a full part in the many services and special events that take place in the Cathedral.

 Cathedral Chamber Choir

-The Chamber Choir does not have a regular weekly rehearsal commitment.
+The Chamber Choir is a 30-voice auditioned adult choir and it sings every fortnight or so as well as at special services, recordings and tours.
+Recent engagements of the choir include services at Westminster Abbey and a broadcast on BBC Radio.
+It does not have a regular weekly rehearsal commitment.
 Members are required to attend for rehearsal the Thursday evening before a Saturday or Sunday service, with a rehearsal immediately before the service as well.
 Chamber Choir members are provided with a ‘Cathedral Maroon’ cassock and tabard.